SetVenue Property Owner Agreement

 11. Cancellation Responsibilities

 The SetVenue Cancellation Policy at /legal/cancellation governs Booking cancellations.
-You must select a cancellation tier for each Listing (Flexible, Moderate, or Strict, or a negotiated custom tier for large productions).
+At launch, the Moderate Tier is the only Cancellation Tier offered and applies to every Listing (Cancellation Policy §2, Launch scope); when additional tiers become selectable, you will select a cancellation tier per Listing (Flexible, Moderate, or Strict, or a negotiated custom schedule for large productions arranged through support@setvenue.com).
 Guests are bound by the tier in effect at the time of Booking.
 You agree to comply with the Cancellation Policy and acknowledge that non-compliance — including cancelling a confirmed Booking without permitted grounds — may result in Host penalties (Cancellation Policy §4.2), payout reversal, account suspension, and Guest claims under the Dispute Resolution Policy.
 See ToS §10.

 12. Term & Termination